onideen/cilk-bfs/pre_readme.md

 `make`

+This will provide you with two binaries. 'bfs' and 'bfs500'

 ## Results
+Performance for graph search is mesured in Traversed Edges Per Second (TEPS)

+### Teps vs Proccessor Count ###
+This graph shows how TEPS scale as the number of cores is increased from 1 to 8 on the search.
+The values comes from an average of 64 runs.
+// insert picture nproc_mean_teps.png
+As we can se TEPS increases almost linear as the number of processors increas

+Here we look at the time it takes to generate the graph from the edgelist.
+//insert picture nproc_const.png
+We can clearly see that the graph generation algorith is not parallelized and has no performace gain from increasing the number of processors.

+### Tesp vs Scale ###

+//insert scale_mean_teps.png
+We can se that the performace increases as the problem size increases except for a slight decrease for the two largest problem sizes.
+But that can also be because timing is inaqurate for small problem sizes.
+Unfortunetly we did not have time to run tests on multiple nodes.
+But we expect that performace would decrease due to reduced memory performance when running on multiple nodes.

+### Teps vs Scale and Proccessor Count ###
+In this graph we look at how TEPS change as both problem size and number of processors double for each datapoint.
+Scale ranges from 21 to 24 and proccessors from 1 to 8.
+//insert scale_nproc_teps.png

+### Example Output ###
+This is a example output for run with scale 26, edgefactor 26 on a single core on Triton.

+	construction_time:	8.10384640000000000e+07us

+	min_time:		1.75544230000000000e+07us
+	firstquartile_time:	1.75830920000000000e+07us
+	median_time:		1.76162025000000000e+07us
+	lastquartile_time:	1.76431775000000000e+07us
+	max_time:		1.82889140000000000e+07us
+	mean_time:		1.76253703593750000e+07us

+	min_nedges:		1.07374182400000000e+09
+	firstquartile_nedges:	1.07374182400000000e+09
+	median_nedges:		1.07374182400000000e+09
+	lastquartile_nedges:	1.07374182400000000e+09
+	max_nedges:		1.07374182400000000e+09
+	mean_nedges:		1.07374182400000000e+09

+	min_TEPS:		5.87099826703761667e+07TEPS
+	firstquartile_TEPS:	6.08587563572206497e+07TEPS
+	median_TEPS:		6.09519458649718761e+07TEPS
+	lastquartile_TEPS:	6.10667234838191941e+07TEPS
+	max_TEPS:		6.11664540000000000e+07TEPS
+	mean_TEPS:		6.09218245382609293e+07TEPS

 ## Problems
-  * We had a lot of problems when we tried tp take the time of the graph search and since all the search was sub-second, it was hard to get an accurate timer.
+  * We had a lot of problems when we tried to take the time of the graph search and since all the searches was sub-second, it was hard to get an accurate time.
 	Timing